#1970s #AllPosts

 Julia tells Moon that Polty (Gerald H Reynolds) – the Rail Road Manager – has given her 30 days’ notice for eviction.
 She tells Moon, that she wants to move to Philadelphia if she strikes gold.
 He however has his eyes set on Mexico.
 They appear to agree to disagree as they have no gold.

 The newlyweds put on a show of marital bliss when some other self-confessed ordinance brides visit with their one-time outlaw husbands.
-As the girls have a girly chat about their husbands, it’s clear Julia is uncomfortable they compare stories about their husbands’ bedroom antics.
+As the girls have a girly chat about their husbands, it’s clear Julia is uncomfortable when they compare stories about their husbands’ bedroom antics.
 She gets annoyed with Moon when he not so innocently refers to this later after he had, had the same talk with their husbands.

 On a visit to town, Moon goes for a drink with Towfield after the scheming Deputy suggests this.
 Towfield offers a swig of alcohol in exchange for the truth about their marriage.
 Later, Polty visits the farm to survey the land, and there he spies on Julia who is bathing in her underwear.
 After Moon catches him spying Polty is sent off the land.
 Julia and Moon laugh together, and then during the hailstorm and thunderstorm that follows, Moon chases her and then he kisses Julia.
 She kisses him back.
 (I sob.)